22f2001166/hub-spokes/README.md

-# hub-spokes
-Frontend hub and spoke diagram implementation using React

 # How to run?
 I used React inside an HTML template.
-Just download the HTML files, and open them in editor and run using live server.
+Just download the HTML files, open them in the editor, and run them using a live server.

 ### There are two files: